 Our Firm Stands Ready to Help Our Clients

-The COVID-19 pandemic presents myriad legal issues affecting our clients.
+The COVID-19 pandemic presents myriad legal issues affecting our clients, and a large amount of pandemic-related lawsuits have been filed throughout the country.
 We anticipate our clients may have, or be forced to defend, claims relating to the shut-down of the international economy.
 We are ready and prepared to navigate you and your business through the pandemic’s resulting litigation, as well as governmental investigations and enforcement actions.

 Given the unprecedented and world-wide interruption in business, a recurring question in the pandemic is whether our clients will still need to meet their obligations on commercial leases, loan arrangements, agreements with suppliers and service providers, and other contracts.
-The most frequent question is whether the COVID-19 pandemic constitutes a force majeure event that excuses contractual performance?
+Several cases have been filed by, and against, commercial landlords, lenders, and suppliers based on breaches caused by the pandemic.
+The most frequent, and still unanswered, question at the center of the litigation is whether the COVID-19 pandemic constitutes a force majeure event that excuses contractual performance?
 Bergeson, LLP attorneys are prepared to advise our clients and litigate if necessary—in domestic and international forums—pandemic-related defenses to performance, including: force majeure, civil authority, frustration of purpose, business continuity, and disaster recovery.

 Regarding government contracts, our firm will represent contractors in disputes with government agencies and contracting partners arising from pandemic-related work, business disruptions, and participation in government programs.

-Another common COVID-19 issue is whether business interruption policies will be honored.
-Businesses have already started to file breach of contract lawsuits after their insurers wrongly denied coverage by claiming the policies do not cover virus-related shutdowns.
-Moreover, the surge in cyberattacks during the pandemic will likely result in cyber insurance coverage disputes.
+Another issue during the COVID-19 pandemic is the insurance industry’s refusal to honor business interruption policies, claiming the policies do not cover virus-related shutdowns.
+Coverage denial has resulted in numerous breach of contract lawsuits against insurers by small and large businesses alike.
+Moreover, the surge in cyberattacks during the pandemic has resulted in cyber insurance coverage disputes.
 Bergeson, LLP will vigorously pursue claims against the insurance industry for its denial of claims stemming from the virus.

 Directors & Officers (D&O) Liability

-In addition to claims against their companies, boards and management may be subjected to virus-related tort and contract claims.
-We counsel Board members to help navigate their responsibilities related to COVID-19 issues.
-Moreover, directors and officers may be pulled into securities litigation and become the subject of investigations relating to disclosure of COVID-19 risks, as well as insider trading allegations.
+In addition to claims against their companies, boards and management have been subjected to virus-related tort and contract claims.
+Moreover, directors and officers have been pulled into securities litigation and become the subject of investigations relating to disclosure of COVID-19 risks, as well as insider trading allegations.
+We counsel Board members to help navigate their responsibilities related to COVID-19 issues, and defend them against related claims.

 As California and the nation reopen the economy, employers need to develop a plan for operations and the steps they need to take to protect employees and customers.
 We are closely monitoring the ever-changing COVID-19 health and safety guidelines and regulations.
 Our team is prepared to counsel employers on how to best fulfill their legal and ethical obligations, from social distancing protocols to paid sick leave.